 Ethernet Orchestra is an Internet based networked music ensemble exploring intercultural improvisatory collaboration through telematic audio platforms.
-The ensemble features musicians from a diverse range of cultures and musical traditions and combines an array of instruments including Mongolian horse fiddle & throat singing, tabla, Persian tanbur & tar blended with Buchla synthesizer, guitar, trumpet, sax and Max/MSP processing.
+The ensemble features musicians from a diverse range of cultures and musical traditions, and combines an array of instruments, including Mongolian horse fiddle & throat singing, tabla, Persian tanbur & tar, blended with Buchla synthesizer, voice, guitar, trumpet, sax and electronics.

-Recent live performances include ZERO SPACE Conference 2013 at University of Virginia, Charlottesville, UpStage Festival of Cyberformance, 2nd Tehran Digital Art Exhibition, Tehran, Kunstmuhle Gallery, Brausnchweig, Germany, O-Town Sound, New York and Bon Marche Studio, University of Technology, Sydney.
+Live performances include ZERO SPACE Conference 2013 at University of Virginia, Charlottesville, UpStage Festival of Cyberformance, 2012, 2nd Tehran Digital Art Exhibition, Tehran, 2011, Kunstmuhle Gallery, Brausnchweig, Germany, O-Town Sound, New York and Bon Marche Studio, University of Technology, Sydney.